isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Writing these functions can be error prone.
+Writing these functions can be error-prone.
 Note their argument types:

     class X {